unascribed/FlexVer/SPEC.md

 ### Numeric
 This may either be implemented by parsing the component as an integer and comparing the integers, or as a string-based comparison.
 Either is considered reasonable, with the advantage of the string version being there is no limit to the length of a component.
+Both are described below.

 #### Integer
 Parse the component as an integer type, and return the difference between them.
 In psuedocode: